Zynh0722/dungeon-world/src/pages/classes/thief.md

 From your castle.
 Full of gold.
 You rogue.
 ## Names

-Halfling: Felix, Rook, Mouse, Sketch, Trixie, Robin, Omar, Brynn, Bug
+*Halfling*: Felix, Rook, Mouse, Sketch, Trixie, Robin, Omar, Brynn, Bug

-Human: Sparrow, Shank, Jack, Marlow, Dodge, Rat, Pox, Humble, Farley
+*Human*: Sparrow, Shank, Jack, Marlow, Dodge, Rat, Pox, Humble, Farley
 ## Look

 Choose one for each: